 This is what…

 We typically like to do.
-But in the case of the Brittany, finding something negative to say about them is REALLY, TOUGH!
-You almost have to HATE dogs to not like a Brittany, and that’s certainly not the case with us here at IndulgeYourPet!
+But in the case of Brittany, finding something negative to say about them is TOUGH!
+You almost have to HATE dogs not to pick a Brittany, and that’s certainly not the case with us here at IndulgeYourPet!
+However, we still want to ensure that only “true” Brittany fans decide to adopt a Brittany, so we’ll try our best to give you a “realistic” idea about what it will be like to own a Brittany.

 So, without further ado, let’s dive right into it!